 Salary research allowance

-Applicants and co-applicants from eligible not-for-profit organizations may request a salary research allowance to release them from duties to their organization.
+Applicants, co-directors and co-applicants from eligible not-for-profit organizations can request a salary research allowance to release them from duties to their organization.

 Most SSHRC funding is awarded through open competitions.
 Proposals can involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
 See Subject Matter Eligibility for more information.

 Projects whose primary objective is curriculum development are not eligible for funding under this funding opportunity.

 Applications must be submitted by an eligible Canadian institution that meets the institutional eligibility requirements.
 The project director must be affiliated with the host institution (the applicant), and prepares the application on behalf of the host institution and the formal partnership.
 The term “institution” from here on in this description refers to both postsecondary institutions and not‑for‑profit organizations.

-Project directors who have received a SSHRC grant of any type but have failed to submit an end-of-grant report by the deadline specified in their Notice of Award are not eligible to apply for another SSHRC grant until they have submitted the report.
+Project directors who have received a SSHRC grant of any type but have failed to submit an achievement report by the deadline specified in their Notice of Award are not eligible to apply for another SSHRC grant until they have submitted the report.

 Postdoctoral researchers are eligible to be project directors if they have formally established an affiliation with the host institution within five months of the grant start date, and maintain such an affiliation for the duration of the grant period.